PyramidMvc/piramit/README.md

 composer require piramit/http
 ```

-This will download and install the latest version of `piramit/http` into your `vendor` directory.
+This will download and install the latest version of `vendor/piramit/http` into your directory.

 ---